xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/v1_6/CookBook.md

 ```

 Note that both the matcher description and its parameter are
-printed, making the message human-friendly.
+printed, making the MpiMessage human-friendly.

 In the matcher definition body, you can write `foo_type` to
 reference the type of a parameter named `foo`.
 For example, in the